bytecodealliance/wasm-micro-runtime/gitbook/advance_tutorial/performance_tuning/README.md

 - [Performance and footprint data](https://github.com/bytecodealliance/wasm-micro-runtime/wiki/Performance): checkout [here](https://github.com/bytecodealliance/wasm-micro-runtime/wiki/Performance) for the performance and footprint data

-And in the later section of this chapter, we provide tutorials on memory fine-tuning.
+And in the next section, we provide tutorials on memory usage tuning.
 You can [profile memory usage](../../../doc/build_wamr.md#enable-memory-profiling-experiment) and [tunning memory usage](../../../doc/memory_tune.md)